Frequently Asked Questions

 We’ll try our best to answer anything you might think of here, if you don’t see your question(s), feel free to contact us!

-Pawsitism is a nonprofit organization that enhances the lives of people with disabilities by providing highly trained assistance dogs and On-going support to ensure quality partnerships.
+Pawsitism is a 501(c)(3) nonprofit organization that enhances the lives of people with disabilities by providing highly trained assistance dogs and On-going support to ensure quality partnerships.
 We provide our dogs and support services free of charge to recipients.

 Service Dogs-assist Children with autism with daily tasks.

 There is no charge for a Pawsitism assistance dog.
 Individual participants in our program are not responsible for any of the substantial cost involved in the lengthy process of raising and training each Pawsitism assistance dog.
+We do ask that each family raise $5000 to go back into the organization for more service dogs to be raised and trained!
+This needs to be raised by the time they finish their team certification through Pawsitism Inc.

 - Pawsitism is funded by private contributions from individuals; gifts from businesses, civic groups and service clubs; grants from corporations and foundations; and ongoing fundraising activities such as special events in mailings.
 Please visit our donate page for more ways to give.